INTERNATIONAL BUSINESS COURSES

 LEARNING HAS NO BORDERS

 The majority of IB courses are open to students from all majors, and allow students to learn how traditional business skills like accounting and management change as they cross borders.
-Although a knowlege of business practices is helpful, and upper division standing is usually required, IB courses often have no course prerequisites and are accessible to students from all backgrounds.
+Although a knowledge of business practices is helpful, and upper division standing is usually required, IB courses often have no course prerequisites and are accessible to students from all backgrounds.

 IB 350: INTERNATIONAL TRADE